A Deep Learning Approach for Predicting Spatiotemporal Dynamics From Sparsely Observed Data: Simulation Results

-Figure \ref{fig:bf-snr} shows the quantitative comparison of proposed method in different settings in the task of forecasting.
-In this case, improvement in prediction accuracy due to changes in number of measurement sites is relatively less (Figure \ref{fig:bf-snr}(a,b)).
-Convergence of the system to a smooth state (as opposed to wave system) can be attributed to the saturation in RBF approximation with relatively less number of measurement sites.
-Qualitative comparison of predicted maps in different settings along with ground truth is depicted in Figure \ref{fig:bf-vis}.
+Figure \ref{fig:bf-snr} shows the quantitative comparison of the proposed method in different settings in the task of forecasting.
+In this case, improvement in prediction accuracy due to changes in the number of measurement sites is relatively less (Figure \ref{fig:bf-snr}(a,b)).
+Convergence of the system to a smooth state (as opposed to wave system) can be attributed to the saturation in RBF approximation with a relatively less number of measurement sites.
+A qualitative comparison of the predicted maps in different settings along with the ground truth is depicted in Figure \ref{fig:bf-vis}.